DarkMatterCore/libusbhsfs/README.md

 License
 --------------

-This project is licensed under the GNU General Public License, version 2 or later.
+This project is licensed under the ISC License.

 Credits
 --------------